Instant Pot Zuppa Toscana (VIDEO)

 Can you freeze Zuppa Toscana?

 Yes.
 I recommend using quart bags for this soup.
-Use a cup to transfer the soup from the pot into the bag.
-Squeeze out excess air and seal the bags.
+First, use a cup to transfer the soup from the pot into the bag.
+Then, squeeze out excess air and seal the bags.
 The bags can nicely be stored in the freezer for up to 2-3 months.
-When reheating, you may need to add a bit of milk, add ¼ cup at a time.
+Also, when reheating, you may need to add a bit of milk, add ¼ cup at a time.
 Preferably heat it on the stove top if you will be adding more milk.

 Pin This Instant Pot Zuppa Toscana Recipe to your Favorite Board